RobertoBochet/plmmr-ros-project/second_project/README.md

 The maps were created by both optitrack data, odometric and imu data, so it was generated 3 maps exploiting the 3 methods.
 The differences between maps generate with and without imu seem very small.

+The laser scan was set between the heights of `-0.5m` and `-1.5m` (from the lidar) with the idea to detect also the low obstacles with the purpose of improving the behaviour of the global planner.

 For the navigation was been used the map generated with the sensor fusion.